At a glance

-In 2015, 94% of first-degree graduates in the department who were available for employment had secured work or further studywithin six months of graduation.
-The average starting salary was £26,422 with the highest being £50,000.*
+In 2016, 100% of undergraduates in the Department of Civil Engineering who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £24,940 with the highest being £30,000.*

-* Known destinations of full-time homefirst-degree undergraduates 2014/15.
-Salaries are calculated based on those infull-time paid employment within the UK.
+* Known destinations of full-time home and EU first-degree graduates, 2015/16.
+Salaries are calculated based on those in full-time paid employment within the UK.

 To maintain our position as a leading centre for the teaching of civil engineering, our courses are continually reviewed and updated.
 The honours degrees are accredited by the Joint Board of Moderators of the Institution of Civil Engineers, the Institution of Structural Engineers, the Institution of Highways and Transportation and the Institution of Highway Incorporated Engineers.
 Our courses are designed to meet the Engineering Council's UK-SPEC and are also accredited by the Chartered Institution of Civil Engineering Surveyors and the Royal Institute of Chartered Surveyors.

 We encourage you to take advantage of our strong links with the profession and consider a year in industry during your degree course.
 This is your chance to:

 - develop your skills in an industry setting

 - make contacts and meet professionals

 - get a real insight into the industry you are interested in

 We also run an industrial sponsorship scheme with around ten firms participating.
 The scheme is open for first, second and, if doing an MEng, third year students.
 Placements with a successful outcome at the end are normally awarded with a sponsorship for the subsequent academic year.